Pearl Street Mile: Bring Back The Mile!

 One Mile, That's It?

 After much debate, I signed up for a one mile race.
 Yes, it would take me longer to walk from the parking lot to the starting line than to finish the race.
 When I told a coworker I was skipping our weekly Bootcamp class to run the race, her response was "One mile, that's it?
 It's so easy".

 I had no answer.
-I just knew I've never dreaded a race as much as I did this one.
+I just knew I had never dreaded a race as much as I did this one.

 Pearl Street Mile

 The Pearl Street Mile is an annual Boulder tradition.
 There are 4 waves: Kids 880m, Open, Elite Women, and Elite Men.
 As a result, it draws runners of all levels, ages, and sizes.

 Some highlights include a 1 year old boy completing the 880m, a 79 year old female finishing strong in the Open Wave, and a close race for the top three Elite Men.
 The winner finished in a staggering 4:10.

 Two years ago, my mile PR was 6:30.
 Last year, I hit 6:14 on a fast tempo run.
 Leading up to the race, my 8x400 was 1:30 and 2x800 just under 3:00.
 So I set my goal at 6:05.